 With a clear understanding of your brand’s promise, position, proof, audience personas, and perceptions, it’s time to develop a brand personality that visually and aurally communicates all of those things.
 In other words, it’s time to create your brand identity, which includes your logo, color palette, copywriting and communications style, packaging, and so on.

-Everything you do, create, write, and say should appropriately reflect your brand’s personality based on its position and supporting proof as well as on your audience personas and their perceptions.
+Everything you do, create, write, and say should appropriately and consistently reflect your brand’s personality based on its position and supporting proof as well as on your audience personas and their perceptions.

 You can learn more about creating brand identity guidelines in this post on the Cannabiz Media blog: How to Use Identity Guidelines to Protect Your Marijuana Brand.
 The details in that article are applicable to hemp CBD brands as well as cannabis brands.